 Ay 20.
 Basic Astronomy and the Galaxy.
 10 units (3-1-6); first term.
 Prerequisites: Ma 1 abc, Ph 1 abc or instructor’s permission.
 The electromagnetic spectrum and basic radiative transfer; ground and space observing techniques; “pictorial Fourier description” of astrophysical optics; Kepler’s laws; exoplanets; stellar masses, distances, and motions; the birth, structure, evolution, and death of stars; the structure and dynamics of the Galaxy.
 Lessons will emphasize the use of order-of-magnitude calculations and scaling arguments in order to elucidate the physics of astrophysical phenomena.
 Short labs will introduce astronomical measurement techniques.
-Instructor: Johnson.
+Instructor: Hillenbrand.

 Ay 21.
 Galaxies and Cosmology.
 9 units (3-0-6); second term.
 Prerequisites: Ma 1 abc, Ph 1 abc or instructor’s permission.
 Cosmological models and parameters, extragalactic distance scale, cosmological tests; constituents of the universe, dark matter, and dark energy; thermal history of the universe, cosmic nucleosynthesis, recombination, and cosmic microwave background; formation and evolution of structure in the universe; galaxy clusters, large-scale structure and its evolution; galaxies, their properties and fundamental correlations; formation and evolution of galaxies, deep surveys; star formation history of the universe; quasars and other active galactic nuclei, and their evolution; structure and evolution of the intergalactic medium; diffuse extragalactic backgrounds; the first stars, galaxies, and the reionization era.
-Instructor: Djorgovski.
+Instructor: Djorgovski

 Ay 30.
 Introduction to Modern Research.
 3 units (2-0-1); second term.
 Weekly seminar open to declared Ay majors at the discretion of the instructor; nonmajors who have taken astronomy courses may be admitted.
 Course is intended for sophomores and juniors.
 This seminar is held in faculty homes in the evening and is designed to encourage student communication skills as they are introduced to faculty members and their research.
 Each week a student will review a popular-level article in astronomy for the class.
 Graded pass/fail.
-Instructor: Readhead.
+Instructor: Cohen.

 Ay 31.
 Writing in Astronomy.
 3 units (1-0-2); third term.
 This course is intended to provide practical experience in the types of writing expected of professional astronomers.
 Example styles include research proposals, topical reviews, professional journal manuscripts, and articles for popular magazines such as Astronomy or Sky and Telescope.
 Each student will adopt one of these formats in consultation with the course instructor and write an original piece.
 An outline and several drafts reviewed by both a faculty mentor familiar with the topic and the course instructor are required.
 This course is most suitable for juniors and seniors.
 Fulfills the Institute scientific writing requirement.
 Instructor: Hillenbrand.